zerorisc/expo-otbn-pqc/hw/ip/kmac/doc/theory_of_operation.md

 The method recommended above is always safe.
 However, in specific contexts, it may be okay to skip polling `STATUS.fifo_depth`.
-Normally, KMAC will process data faster than software can write it, and back pressure on the FIFO interface, should ensure that writes from software will simply block until KMAC can process messages.
+Normally, KMAC will process data faster than software can write it, and back pressure on the FIFO interface, should ensure that writes from software will simply block until KMAC can process messages. <!-- AI-VREQ05 --><a id="AI-VREQ05"></a>
 The only reason for polling, then, is to prevent a specific deadlock scenario:
 1. Software has configured KMAC to wait forever for entropy.
 2. There is a problem with the EDN, so entropy is never coming.